spectralcode/OCTproZ/BUILD.md

 ../qt5/configure -qt-xcb -opengl desktop -nomake examples -nomake tests -skip qtwebengine -skip qtandroidextras -skip qtcanvas3d -skip qtcharts -skip qtconnectivity -skip qtdatavis3d -skip qtdeclarative -skip qtpurchasing -skip qtquickcontrols -skip qtquickcontrols2 -skip qtwinextras
 ```

 After the configuration was done a _Configure summary_ will be displayed.
-Please verify that there is a _yes_ in the line with _Dekstop OpenGL_.
+Please verify that there is a _yes_ in the line with _Desktop OpenGL_.
 Now you can start the build process:

 ```
 make